Summary: The Hybrid Chameleon Cage

 The following reviews cover the major manufacturers of hybrid cages in the market.

 Dragon Strand Chameleon Caging Company

 The Dragon Strand Chameleon Caging Company is the only chameleon cage manufacturer that came from the chameleon community.
-It is founded by Bill Strand, who is also the founder of this Chameleon Academy and host of the Chameleon Breeder Podcast.
+It is founded by Bill Strand, who is also the founder of this Chameleon Academy and host of the Chameleon Academy Podcast.
 The company was created to produce products whose main purpose is to solve the problems we chameleon keepers and breeders have.

 Compact Cage System